ICICI Securities delisting: Record date today; key details

 ICICI Securities delisting: ICICI Securities Ltd will be in focus on Monday as today is the record date for the scheme for arrangement between the company, the company's shareholders and ICICI Bank.
 The brokerage had announced its merger with ICICI Bank Ltd on June 29, 2023.
 The merger ratio was set at 67:100 i.e. the shareholders of ICICI Securities would receive 67 ICICI Bank shares for every 100 shares they held in the broking firm.
 The final regulatory approvals for the same were received from Ahmedabad and Mumbai benchs.
 Today is the record date for the same.
+The scrip has ceased to trade from today.
+It settled at Rs 895.70 apiece on Friday.

-"The Board of Directors of the company, at its meeting today i.e. March 11, 2025, approved Monday, March 24, 2025 as the ‘Record Date’ for the purpose of determining the public shareholders of the company whose equity shares will stand cancelled and to whom the new Equity Shares of ICICI Bank Limited will be issued as per the swap ratio set out in the scheme," ICICI Secuirties said on March 11.
+"The board of directors of the company, at its meeting today i.e. March 11, 2025, approved Monday, March 24, 2025 as the ‘Record Date’ for the purpose of determining the public shareholders of the company whose equity shares will stand cancelled and to whom the new Equity Shares of ICICI Bank Limited will be issued as per the swap ratio set out in the scheme," ICICI Secuirties said on March 11.

 On March 10, the National Company Law Appellate Tribunal, New Delhi (NCLAT) passed two orders in connection with the scheme of arrangement amongst the company, ICICI Bank Ltd and their respective shareholders dismissing all the appeals filed by minority shareholders of the company i.e. Manu Rishi Guptha (holding 0.002 per cent shares of the company) and Quantum Mutual Fund (holding 0.08 per cent shares of the company).